leveluptuts/fresh/README.md

 I wanted to make something that was more simple, but just as easy but with more configuration options.
 I'm also inspired by AutoForm for Meteor https://github.com/aldeed/meteor-autoform for future generation features.

+## How to Contribute

+For information related to contributing to Fresh Forms, please check out [CONTRIBUTING.md](https://github.com/leveluptuts/fresh/blob/master/CONTRIBUTING.md).

 ## License

 MIT © [leveluptuts](https://github.com/leveluptuts)